Bolzano: NOI Techpark

 NOI Techpark is on a 12 ha site in the south of Bolzano, on premises formerly home to aluminium works.
 The "Nature of Innovation" concept contains innovation imitating nature.
-The concept that NOI Techpark is based on has research institutes, companies and start-ups from South Tyrol and all over the globe working together to prepare the ground for a sustainable development.
+The concept that NOI Techpark is based on has research institutes, companies and start-ups from South Tyrol and all over the globe working together to prepare the ground for sustainable development.

 Working with representatives from South Tyrol's business and research communities, BLS and TIS innovation park have developed the park's "Nature of Innovation" positioning title, the initials of which give the park its name: NOI.
 The name reflects two meanings in South Tyrol: depending on how you want to pronounce it, NOI can either sound like the Italian word for "we" or the South Tyrolean dialect word for "new".

 A special focus lies on those fields: